 I am a New Jersey based artist who is passionate about painting and music.
 When I was a child my heart was set on performing, but a gift set of acrylics from my dad redirected my focus and I began painting at home while raising four children.

 In addition to working full time at The College of New Jersey for over 30 years.
 During that time, I began taking art courses through their tuition free employee program.
 I took a painting class with a remarkable teacher.
 She taught me how to express my inner thoughts and emotions through color and texture.
 It was a revelation and I began working in an abstract manner using acrylic paints and mixed media.
 Intuitive paintings began springing up from bits and pieces from my memories—places, family mementos, loss, travel, and above all music began to inform my work.
 If I can’t sing it, I will paint it.

 Today, I am known for colorful abstract Venetian plaster paintings.
 Through this medium I have learned to create bold new ways of mark making using metal scrapers and various tools.
 Visual surfaces of color, light, and motion began to emerge as I applied multiple layers of tinted plaster then I use sand paper to reveal passages beneath.
 It takes a lot of hand rubbing to burnish the surface, but the results produce a tactile texture that is as smooth as a stone tossed by the sea.
 My paintings evoke a range of moods from playful to mysterious.
-Yes, a mystery waiting to be revealed to me and to be interpreted by you, the viewer.
+Yes, a mystery waiting to be revealed and interpreted by the viewer.

 I continued to work and study at The College of New Jersey, while building a professional art portfolio.
 In December 2002, I earned a Bachelor of Fine Arts summa cum laude from TCNJ.
 I retired in 2007 and began painting full time.